-Saturday we spent the entire day relaxing by the pool, sipping virgin pina-coladas and strawberry margaritas, while getting messages and manicures.
+Saturday we spent the entire day relaxing by the pool, sipping virgin pina-coladas and strawberry margaritas, while getting massages and manicures.
 Well, I got a manicure, not your Papa.
 Here we are:

 This is you in my belly catching some rays.